pratyyyk/dino-RED/README.md

 ## Libraries

-- [pygame]: Pygame is a cross-platform set of Python modules designed for writing video games.
+- pygame: Pygame is a cross-platform set of Python modules designed for writing video games.
-- [NEAT]: NEAT is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
+- NEAT: NEAT is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.